 Your deductible is the amount of money you have to pay out of pocket before your insurance company pays their portion.
 For example, suppose you selected a car insurance policy with a $1,000 deductible.
 If you get into a car accident that causes $2,000 worth of damage to your car, you will just have to pay $1,000 toward the repair before your insurance kicks in.

 Connect with an insurance pro in your area today and save more.

 Again, depending on the type of policy, once you reach the deductible, your insurance company will cover all qualified incidents until the policy term ends, usually a year.
 But sometimes policies require you to meet a deductible for each incident, so it’s important to understand exactly how your policy works.

 Regarding health insurance, a copay is the amount you pay every time you need a specific type of service—such as an office visit.
 Usually, your copayments do not contribute to your deductible.

 This is your formal proof of insurance.
-Also called a certificate of insurance, your declarations page is a document that contains information such as effective dates of the policy, premium, deductible, and copay amounts, liability limits, the amount of coverage, etc.
+Also called a certificate of insurance, your declarations page is a document that contains information such as effective dates of the policy, premium and deductible amounts, liability limits, the amount of coverage, etc.

 Knowing those terms will help you better understand these basic insurance policies:

 We Americans love our cars!
 But it’s more than just an infatuation.
 We rely on our wheels to get us to and from all the places we need to go—including work!
 If you have a car you must have car insurance to protect you and your property.
-The 2014 combined average auto insurance premium was $980 per year.(1) But premiums vary based on your deductible, your age, the make and age of your car, your driving history, the state you live in, and the type of insurance you purchase.
+The average auto insurance premium is about $1,134 per year, but premiums vary based on your deductible, your age, the make and age of your car, your driving history, the state you live in, and the type of insurance you purchase.1

 You should choose your type based on how much car insurance you need.
 The three most basic types of auto insurance you should know about are liability, comprehensive, and collision coverage.